How to Get into PR

 If you’re set on the idea of a career in PR, you have some decisions to make before applying for jobs:

 - What sort of PR pro do you want to be?
 Do you want to work in-house at a company?
 At an agency with multiple clients?
 Or go it alone as a freelancer?
 Each has its pros and cons.
-This article from Decisive PR on the pros and cons of agency, freelancer or inhouse public relations sums them up nicely.

 - Do you want to specialise in a particular area?
 E.g. tech, entertainment or fashion?
 They all operate slightly differently.
 To give you an idea of why and how, check out Platform Magazine’s post on sorting through the different public relations sectors.